rocketxturtle/obafgkm/README.md

 ```

 ### Custom Plotting
-Access the raw spectral data for custom analysis:
+Access the raw spectral data for more detailed analysis:

 ```python
 import obafgkm.main as obafgkm